Obscure2020/Obscure-MC-ResPacks/3x Font DEV/Modrinth_Readme.md

 But wait, we've skipped something.
 We're not Valve, we know how to count, right?

-**3 times 16 = 48x.** Literally no support.
+**3 times 16 = 48x.** Even though this totally works in-game, 48x gets literally no community recognition.

 It's true, pretty much no one makes any 48x packs.
-Heck, Modrinth doesn't even have a *category* for 48x, making difficult to advertise such a pack.
+Heck, Modrinth doesn't even have a *category* for 48x, making it difficult to advertise such a pack.
 (PlanetMinecraft doesn't have a tag for 48x either.)
 32x and 64x are available in their menu, but 48x?
 Nope.

 ## Why would anyone want a 48x pack?

 Well, how does Minecraft handle a mismatch between the scale of your resource pack and your GUI Scale setting?
-Pretty much the easiest way they could: ***nearest-neighbor upscaling.***
+Pretty much the easiest way they could: ***nearest-neighbor image scaling.***

-Now, Minecraft's default 16x textures can be easily upscaled to 32x, 48x, or 64x.
+Now, Minecraft's default 16x textures can be easily upscaled to 32x, 48x, or 64x as dictated by the GUI Scale.
 They're all multiples of 16, after all.
 But what if you have a 32x or 64x pack installed?
 What happens then?
 Let's take a look.

 ## Why a 32x pack doesn't work
 Here's Faithful at its native GUI Scale of 2:\